Channel Tunnel: Signalling

 A cab signalling system gives information directly to train drivers on a display.
 There is a train protection system that stops the train if the speed exceeds that indicated on the in-cab display.
 TVM430, as used on LGV Nord and High Speed 1, is used in the tunnel.
-The TVM signalling is interconnected with the signalling on the high-speed lines either side, allowing trains to enter and exit the tunnel system without stopping.
+The TVM signalling is interconnected with the signalling on the high-speed lines on either side, allowing trains to enter and exit the tunnel system without stopping.
 The maximum speed is 160 km/h.

-Signalling in the tunnel is coordinated from two control centres: The main control centre at the Folkestone terminal, and a backup at the Calais terminal, which is staffed at all times and can take over all operations in the event of a breakdown or emergency.
+Signalling in the tunnel is coordinated from a control centre at the Folkestone terminal.
+A backup facility at the Calais terminal is staffed at all times and can take over all operations in the event of a breakdown or emergency.